top of page

 Use Travel Apps and Social Media

-Utilise travel apps and social media platforms to connect with fellow travelers and locals.
-Apps like Meetup, Couchsurfing, or even Facebook groups for expats and travelers in Egypt can provide valuable information and opportunities to meet up with others who are also exploring the country.
+Utilise travel apps and social media platforms to connect with fellow travellers and locals.
+Apps like Meetup, Couchsurfing, or even Facebook groups for expats and travellers in Egypt can provide valuable information and opportunities to meet up with others who are also exploring the country.

 Overall, the purpose of Indy Escapes is to connect likeminded solo travellers, so if your are looking to travel to Egypt and make some new friends - check out our Egypt Pydramids and Nile Cruise tour.